aangelakis/AlphaCompiler/Paradoseis/phase_2/README.txt

     make;
     ./a.out name_of_test_file;

-How to compile and run our tests in folder "/testMains":
+How to compile and run our tests in folder "/testMains" (There is a Makefile in this folder for the tests):
     make all; -> For compiling and running all the tests one by one. make test_total; -> For compiling and running the TotalTestMain.c test file. make test_scopeList; -> For compiling and running the scopelistTestMain.c test file.